keerthiprakashr/mynotes/azure-active-directory/aad.md

 # 1. Azure Active Directory: App Developer perspective

 There is ovewhelming amount of infomation on avaialble on Azure Active Directory.
-App developers often get lost in the ocean of documents and references are available.
+App developers often get lost in the ocean of documents and references.

 In this post I am trying to list links where Application developers can find information of what they need quickly.
 In this post I am focussing only from application developers point of view only!